dougeby/IntuneDocs/intune/device-restrictions-windows-10.md

 ## General

-These settings use the [Experience policy CSP](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-experience); which also lists the supported Windows editions.
+These settings use the [experience policy CSP](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-experience); which also lists the supported Windows editions.

 - **Screen capture** (mobile only): **Block** prevents end users from getting screenshots on the device. **Not configured** (default) allows this feature.
 - **Copy and paste (mobile only)**: **Block** prevents end users from using copy-and-paste between apps on the device. **Not configured** (default) allows this feature.